 - Combine the peanut butter and coconut oil in a medium-size bowl.
 Stir to combine.
-If your coconut oil is too firm, it can be helpful to heat it up by placing it in the microwave for about 11 seconds.
-It doesn’t take long!

 - Add the powdered sugar and stir until you have a crumbly mixture.
 Add the plant-based milk one tablespoon at a time until you reach a desired, spreadable consistency.

 - Spread over slightly cooled blondies.